Skip to content

 This page is for anyone who wants the core Fort Lauderdale fishing experience without committing to a full-day trip.
 Half-day charters make sense for families, first-timers, budget-conscious anglers on shared boats, and anyone who has an afternoon planned and can only spare the morning.

-The half-day format isn’t a compromise here.it’s what most local captains and most returning visitors choose.
+The half-day format isn’t a compromise here.
+It’s what most local captains and most returning visitors choose.
 The Gulf Stream is genuinely close, and the productive fishing grounds don’t require hours of ocean transit.

 Good Fit / Bad Fit